Modifying a Contract Workspace

 For small modifications to the Contract Workspace unrelated to the terms of the contract, initiate an Administrative Amendment.
 For amendments of this type, the status of the Contract Workspace never changes from Published.

 Amendment Amendments allow Project Owners to alter any aspect of the contract, including the actual terms.
-When executing this type of Amendment, a document must be prepared, reviewed, approved, and signed, and the Contract Workspace must be re-published.
+If the contract being amended is over the entity's delegation, the ‘Gain P&C Approval of Amendment Over Delegation’ task will appear on the ‘Tasks’ tab and must be completed before the Contract Workspace can be re-published.

 In the event of an adverse condition or disagreement, Project Owners may terminate a contract prior to the original Date of Expiration through the use of a Termination Amendment.
 An amendment of this type requires approval and the Contract Workspace must be re-published to change the status to Expired.